The-Politico/chartwerk-editor/docs/template-basics.md

 ### The "draw" function {#draw-function}

-Chartwerk will call a global function to draw your chart everytime a user makes a selection in the Editor.
+Chartwerk will call a single, named global function to draw your chart.

 This function **must be** named "draw", as in: